 Ken Doka, PhD, MDiv

-Dr. Doka is Senior Bereavement Consultant to Hospice Foundation of America and a TAPS Advisory Board member.
-He is the recipient of the 2019 Lifetime Achievement Award from the Association for Death Education and Counseling (ADEC).
-He is a prolific author, editor, and lecturer; past president of ADEC; and a member and past chair of the International Work Group on Death, Dying, and Bereavement (IWG).
+Dr. Doka is a Senior Vice President of Grief Programs at Hospice Foundation of America (HFA) and recipient of the 2019 Lifetime Achievement Award from the Association for Death Education and Counseling (ADEC).
+He serves as editor of HFA's Living with Grief® book series and its Journeys bereavement newsletter and numerous other books and publications.
+He is a prolific author, editor, and lecturer; a retired graduate school professor at The College of New Rochelle; past president of ADEC; a member and past chair of the International Work Group on Death, Dying, and Bereavement (IWG); and a member of the TAPS Advisory Board.
 In 2018, the IWG presented Doka with the Herman Feifel Award for outstanding achievement in thanatology.
 He received an award for Outstanding Contributions in the Field of Death Education from ADEC in 1998.
 Doka is an ordained Lutheran minister and a licensed mental health counselor in the state of New York.

 Kerry currently serves as the Logistics Coordinator for Youth Programs, she is also transitioning to Team TAPS as a Special Events Coordinator.
 Kerry is originally from Anchorage Alaska, both of her parents served in the Marine Corps and her father medically retired after 9-11.
 Kerry first came to TAPS in the summer of 2017, volunteering as a Mentor for our 23rd National Survivor Seminar and Good Grief Camp.
 She had volunteered many times in a variety of roles supporting different departments before she came on staff full time.
 Kerry holds a Bachelors of Science in Nutrition with an emphasis on Community Engagement, she also minored in Communication.

-As TAPS Expeditions Coordinator, Rachel leads and facilitates backcountry Expeditions, where she connects survivors with the healing power of the outdoors and encourages participants to reconnect with their inner strength by creating emotionally safAe and understanding environments.
-As a survivor honoring the life and death of her brother, Marine Lance Cpl.
-J. Kyle Price, she understands the valleys and mountaintops we experience along the journey after loss.
+Program Manager for Outdoor Engagement, develops, implements and supports programming in the outdoors across the TAPS network, including our backcountry Expeditions.
+Rachel connects survivors with the healing power of the outdoors and encourages participants to reconnect with their inner strength by creating emotionally safe and understanding environments.
+As a survivor honoring the life and death of her brother, Marine Lance Cpl J. Kyle Price, she understands the valleys and mountaintops we experience along the journey after loss.

 Rayanne Hunter is a Mind-Body Nutrition Coach, yoga instructor and wholehearted advocate of outdoor therapy in any form.
 A yoga enthusiast for most of her life, she enjoys sharing it with her son and daughter and in her work.
-Specializing in anxiety and posttraumatic stress, she uses her knowledge from a variety of training backgrounds, interests and personal experiences to help people explore the person they are meant to be.
+Specializing in grief, anxiety, and posttraumatic stress.
+She uses her knowledge from a variety of training backgrounds, interests and personal experiences to help people explore the person they are meant to be.
 Having grown up in a military family, she served in the Army National Guard and is the surviving spouse of SSG Wesley Hunter.
 Leading to a passion for working with military and their families, including gold star families.
 Hoping to guide those who are grieving, dealing with injuries, or struggling with everyday life stressors by using body movement, yoga, meditation, reiki, modern shaman techniques, woman circles, outdoor therapy, mind/body nutrition and eating psychology principles.
-Always looking for ways to inspire people to grow; in their lives, in their transitions, in learning to embrace, trust and love their self again.
+Always looking for ways to inspire people to grow; in their lives, in their transitions, in learning to embrace, trust and love themselves again.
 Rayanne has hosted events, mentored, led workshops and grief care groups with TAPS since 2010.
-She also volunteers with Heroes on the Water, and privately works with individuals and small groups.
+She also volunteers with Heroes on the Water, Horsepower Therapeutic Learning Center, and privately works with individuals and small groups.

 As the Co-Director of Women's Empowerment & Senior Advisor, TAPS Outreach and Engagement, Erin is a grief professional with over a decade of experience in the nonprofit space.
 Since she came on staff with TAPS in 2011, she has buillt transformative programing within the retreat and seminar programs with an emphasis in women's empowerment, art, mindfulness and nature based healing.
 Erin is the surviving fiancee of Army Ranger Cpl.
 Jason Kessler.
 Along with a degree in counseling, Erin's educational background includes Nonprofit Leadership, Religious Studies and Art History.
 Originally from Seattle, Washington, Erin currently resides in Alexandria, Virginia.